JorjaFox/library/_source/_recaps/csi/up-in-smoke.md

 ## Quotes

-**Willows** Warrick and I were looking for a missing person about a year ago, and we tried to get a warrant to search this residence.
+**Willows:** Warrick and I were looking for a missing person about a year ago, and we tried to get a warrant to search this residence.
 The owner denied us access.
-**Sidle** Now that it's a crime scene, it's fair game, if you're part of the investigation.
+**Sidle:** Now that it's a crime scene, it's fair game, if you're part of the investigation.
-**Brown** You're picking up what we're putting down.
+**Brown:** You're picking up what we're putting down.

 - - -

-**Sidle** She was still bleeding when she was brought here.
+**Sidle:** She was still bleeding when she was brought here.
-**Willows** Which means that her heart was probably still beating.
+**Willows:** Which means that her heart was probably still beating.
-**Sidle** This isn't the 'Cask of Amontillado.'
+**Sidle:** This isn't the 'Cask of Amontillado.'
 She was sealed into a wall and left to die.